Furniture polish adds a shine to dull surfaces, provides scratch protection and helps remove dust and stains from wood.

 Generally, polishes with natural ingredients are the best.
 The restore and protect your furniture without causing any damage to the finish or wood.

-In this buying guide, we review the best furniture polishes and give you some tips on how to shop for the right polish.
+In this buying guide, we review the best furniture polishes available on the UK market, and give you some tips on how to shop for the right polish.

 What To Consider When Choosing Furniture Polish